 As is the case for colours, it is recommended to limit the use of inks (especially dark inks) on packaging to improve the quality of recyclates.
 For natural or white packaging, the use of ink should be limited to only laser marks, production and best-before dates.

-Laser marked Production or best-before date
+• Laser marking or direct printing for production or best-before date

 X Any other direct printing